Problems first, please

 If a problem is urgent, pervasive but customers are not willing to pay for it - you might think about alternative monetization models.

-If a problem is not urgent, but pervasive and customers are willing to pay something for solving it - your experience should be so pleasurable and easy that customers motivation does not need to be high.
+If a problem is not urgent, but pervasive and customers are willing to pay something for solving it - your experience should be so pleasurable and easy that customers' motivation would not need to be high.

-You need to invest time and effort to guide your problem through that filter but it will greatly pay off in the future.
-You will not loose time on problems that are not worth to be solved.
+You need to invest time and effort to guide your problem through these filters but it will greatly pay off in the future.
+You will not lose time on problems that are not worth solving.

-After having your problems validated it's time to move to
+After having your problem validated it's time to move to

 Solution ideas